 When I look back to the things that I have learned from my mother, even though I’ve stayed away from her the longest of all her children, I find an astonishing number of habits, behaviors, and values that have etched themselves into my being for good.
-Yes, many were also discarded along the way as I’ve grown up in worlds, cultures and times entirely different from her own relatively sheltered life.
-And, at some point, I cannot pinpoint exactly when, the roles reversed somewhat when she started to learn from me too.
+Yes, many were also discarded along the way as I’ve grown up in worlds, cultures, and times entirely different from her own relatively sheltered life.
+And, at some point, which I cannot pinpoint exactly, the roles reversed somewhat when she started to learn from me too.
 That is another wonderful thing about mothers.
 Instead of letting go, they try to keep up with you as you race ahead trying to become your own person.
 Around that time, the mother-daughter relationship starts to evolve into more of a sisterly one for many too — more so, perhaps, for those daughters who go on to become mothers themselves.
 Yet, even for those daughters who don’t become mothers, after a certain point, as life itself becomes the great teacher, there is a flash of knowing, a greater bond of understanding and, quite certainly, a deeper sense of empathy for everything that a mother does and means for her child’s identity and very existence, conflicted and challenging as it may be.
-Eventually, within all of that “growing up”, somewhere, somehow, there is the gentle birth of a kinder, forgiving self-acceptance.
+Eventually, within all of that “growing up”, somewhere and somehow, there is the gentle birth of a kinder, forgiving self-acceptance.
 That such a personal evolution is so closely connected and inter-dependent for mothers and daughters was just brought home to me in a very immediate way in the past few weeks, so this particular Mother’s Day and this poem hold a very special meaning.

 A little bit about the poet.
-Julia Kasdorf is a poet, essayist, editor and professor of English and Women’s Studies at Penn State University in the US.
+Julia Kasdorf is a poet, essayist, editor, and professor of English and Women’s Studies at Penn State University in the US.
 Coming from a Mennonite background, her poetic themes often focus on faith, pacifism, social justice, etc. Additionally, she has a deep interest in writers and their relationships with the communities/places that they come from or choose to live in.
 This led her to establish a course on Writers and Their Communities in Penn State’s MFA Program.

 This poem is from the first of her three published collections.
 That first collection, ‘Sleeping Preacher‘, won the 1991 Agnes Lynch Starrett Prize and the Great Lakes Colleges Association Award for New Writing.
 It contains many poems related to her own Mennonite childhood in Miffin County, PA, and was received with very mixed reactions by that Mennonite community, as Kasdorf described in a 2005 interview.
 In that same interview, speaking of her own motherhood, she said this:

-But it’s a common thing that women say—there’s this funny paradoxical position after you have a child.
+But it’s a common thing that women say — there’s this funny paradoxical position after you have a child.
 You’re both incredibly drawn to the small and the domestic and you’re also suddenly very sensitive to matters of the world.
 Your attention is pulled urgently in two directions.

 The poem’s speaker describes a handful of very specific behaviors and values she has learned from her mother.
 For the most part, they are about how to give comfort to others who might be in pain or grief or in their last moments.
 It is fitting that the speaker has chosen to focus on these particulars as they represent the primal maternal instinct of nurturing and caring for others.
-And, I find it most touching that the speaker describes how she learned specific behaviors without really understanding them fully or even carrying them out with complete sincerity.
-Yet, as we read the lines, we can see how there is a sort of compulsion and urgency in how these actions are carried out, which implies, perhaps, that there must be an innate knowing or comprehension of both the courage they require and the succor they bring.
-Very likely, as a child, when the speaker observed her mother doing these very things, she also noticed how people received her offerings.
+I find it most touching that the speaker describes how she learned specific behaviors without really understanding them fully or even carrying them out with complete sincerity.
+Yet, as we read the lines, we can see there is a sort of compulsion and urgency in how these actions are carried out, which implies, perhaps, that there must be an innate knowing or comprehension of both the courage they require and the succor they bring.
+Likely, as a child, when the speaker observed her mother doing these same things, she also noticed how people received her offerings.

-We won’t do any more analysis this week and let this beautiful poem stand on its own as a tribute to the wonderful mothers everywhere who have, through their own lives, taught us what selflessness and sacrifice mean: power that comes from giving and not from taking.
-And, it is not too fantastical to say, as some others have, that if mothers ran this world, there would be no incomprehensible wars, no mindless violence and, quite possibly, a more evolved humanity.
+We won’t do any more analysis this week and let this beautiful poem stand on its own as a tribute to the wonderful mothers everywhere who have, through their own lives, taught us what selflessness and sacrifice mean: a power that comes from giving and not from taking.
+And it is not too fantastical to say, as some others have, that if mothers ran this world, there would be no incomprehensible wars, no mindless violence and, quite possibly, a more evolved humanity.
 Then, just maybe, these Nigerian mothers would not have had their hundreds of girls taken by Islamic militants.
 [Watch that video clip.]

 What I Learned From My Mother